gautamshrinivas/MindMaps/terraform.md

 ## modules.
 -----------
-* Reusability is essential as we follow principle DRY (Dont Repeat Yourself)
+* Reusability is essential as we follow the principle DRY (Dont Repeat Yourself)
 * In Terraform, if we need reusability we need to create modules.
-* Terraform has lot of modules developed by communities and terraform stores them in terraform registry
+* Terraform has a lot of modules developed by communities and terraform stores them in terraform registry
 ## creation
 * Create a directory for the module, and create a file named main.tf inside it.
 * Write your Terraform configuration for the module in the main.tf file.
 * Optionally, create other files and directories to organize your module's configuration.
-For example, you may want to create a variables.tf file to define input variables for the module, or a outputs.tf file to define output values.
+For example, you may want to create a variables.tf file to define input variables for the module or outputs.tf file to define output values.
 * Optionally, create a README.md file to document how to use the module
 * Publish the module to a module registry, such as the Terraform Registry, so that it can be easily shared and used by others.
 * [refere](https://developer.hashicorp.com/terraform/language/modules/sources) for other sources.
 ![refer](./images/1.png)
-### Lets use terraform aws-vpc module to create 6 subnets
+### Let's use terraform aws-vpc module to create 6 subnets
 ------------------
 [refer](https://github.com/asquarezone/TerraformZone/commit/5550f47e9d0ced7b05ce16dd5e308b3da0af4222)